Three goals for UI evaluations are:

 Before Implementation: Formative Evaluations

-Evaluations should occur through out the development of the system, but evaluations before implementation have the most potential to radically change the system.
+Evaluations should occur through out the development of the system, but evaluations before implementation have the most potential to change the system.
 Formative evaluations can be categorized as observing users or expert evaluation.

 Another form of asking the users is to test prototypes on potential users.
 This is a more formal process than participatory design.
 In front of a prototype, potential users are guided through a task by designers.
 Typically, two designers are present: one explaining and taking notes.
 The other designer plays the role of the machine, producing the different components of the prototype.
 This technique requires that the designers do not prompt user into the correct actions, otherwise the designers will not discover usability problems.

 Expert evaluations are formative evaluations performed by designers and usability experts.
 Expert evaluations are effective because they take less time to prepare and do not require gathering users.
 Consequently expert evaluations can occur at any time during the design process.
 If evaluations are made by the designers, they need to have the unusual skill to evaluate their own work.
-Self evaluation requires separating ego from work and the ability to have multiple perceptions of the designs.
+Self evaluation requires separating ego from your work and the ability to have multiple perceptions of the designs.
 Consequently, designer may hire consultants to make evaluations.
 There are two popular types of expert reviews; Cognitive Walkthrough and Heuristic Evaluations.

 Because an evaluation of one’s own work is hard and lacks other perspectives, designers and even programmers have learned to formalize the evaluation process.
 Programmers use code walkthrough to find errors in their code.
 The programmer goes through the code line by line in front of other programmers.
 The other programmers try to find errors and delineate bad coding style.